ahmedme1/MediScribe-OCR/README.md

 ## 📬 Contact

-For any questions or feedback, please reach out to [your email address].
+For any questions or inquiries, please contact Shriram2005 at [mange.shriram@gmail.com](mange.shriram@gmail.com).

 ## 🙏 Acknowledgements